guardian/price-migration-engine/docs/importSubscriptionId.md

   - price-migration-engine-table-create-lambda-PROD, and
   - price-migration-engine-subscription-id-upload-lambda-PROD

-Do not forget to set the correct cohort specifications (see exmaple below, but use the right values for your migration), as input data for the lambdas before you click on `Test`
+Do not forget to set the correct cohort specifications (see example below, but use the right values for your migration), as input data for the lambdas before you click on `Test`

 ```
 {